 Security Test Laboratories

-Security test laboratories that provide to GSMA evidence of their ISO 17025 accreditation and that are duly recognised by GSMA as being competent to undertake security evaluation of network products against relevant Security Assurance Specification (SCAS) documents will be listed here.
+Security test laboratories that provide to GSMA evidence of their ISO/IEC 17025 accreditation and that are duly recognised by GSMA as being competent to undertake security evaluation of network products against relevant Security Assurance Specification (SCAS) documents will be listed here.